gamma-opt/oip-notes/course/part1/2-functions_and_optimisation.md

 Notice we have defined it considering $n$ dimensions instead of one or two, as before.
 This is simply to make our notation more compact (and our results more general).
 ```

-According to definition {ref:prf}`convex_function`, a convex function is such that, if we take any two points and connect with a line, the line should sit above $f$ between these two points.
+According to definition {prf:ref}`convex_function`, a convex function is such that, if we take any two points and connect with a line, the line should sit above $f$ between these two points.
 This simple technique can be to classify the functions from Figure XXX.
 %TODO: use this idea to classify the example functions above which are convex and which are not.

 To say why the zero-gradient condition is sufficient for optimality, notice that, from the definition of convexity we have: